 As a musician, you are going to need a lot of kits-so much that you may be lucky to find the time to play.
 Here are three bits of kit every musician needs-for most people, they will be their first and only musical instruments.

 - Studio Headphones are a tool for musicians.
 Music is a creative art.
 It is actually the only art in which every single person in the world can be a creator.
 It is the art whose medium is sound.
 As the name suggests, studio headphones are so-called because they are headphones that are often used in recording studios.
 They are headphones that give the musician the ability to have complete control over their mixing, sound production, and more.
 Musicians should make sure to get studio headphones that have a flat frequency response and a good sound in-between the competing frequencies to ensure you can hear all the nuances of your mix.
+That said, there can be auditory problems with prolonged usage.
+If you feel that you need hearing aids due to continuous music being played in your ears, you might want to look at sites like EarPros who can provide you the best solutions.

 - A Digital Audio Workstation or DAW is a software application that is used to create and edit music and audio recordings.
 It contains a range of tools for sound editing: mixing, recording, editing, effects, etc. The software is extremely flexible and can be used by musicians, audio engineers, producers, and so on.
 Although DAWs are mainly used by professionals, they are also used by hobbyists and home users.
 Whether you’re working with a DAW or plugins for it, it’s a vital piece of the puzzle, and it can offer many advantages.
 The number of options to manipulate your sounds far exceeds what you can do with a traditional hardware interface, as well as the power to try more creative (and complex) techniques.